himasha/APIDemoProject/README.md

       micro-gw build  bookstore

- 3.3 Mount the created API to WSO2 micro-gw docker image and expose the API by running below command.
+ 3.3 Executable .balx file created in step 3.3 contains the API artifact that we created through the swagger defition.
+In order to expose this API, we need to provide it as input for the micro-gw runtime.
+Since I'm using the micro-gw docker image in this demo(instead of the binary), we need to mount this .balx file to WSO2 micro-gw docker image and expose the API by running below command.
 Replace project_target_path with your bookstore/target folder.

  `docker run -d -v <project_target_path>:/home/exec/ -p 9095:9095 -p 9090:9090 -e project="bookstore"  wso2/wso2micro-gw:3.0.1`